Angels & Demons: Plot

-With Langdon in pursuit, Ventresca ventures into the catacombs and finds the canister sitting atop the tomb of Saint Peter.
-Ventresca takes the canister to a safe height in a helicopter and parachutes safely onto the roof of St. Peter's just as the canister explodes in the sky.
-Due to the "miracle", the Cardinals debate whether to elect Ventresca as the new Pope.
-Meanwhile, Langdon learns from the video that Ventresca himself is Janus, working to sabotage the Vatican.
-He confesses that he poisoned the Pope upon the Pope's revelation that he had fathered a child, and because of his opposition with Leonardo's attempt to bridge science and God.
-Under the guise of Janus, he recruited the assassin to kill Vetra, steal the antimatter and kidnap and murder the Preferiti.
+Reacting to this "miracle", the Cardinals debate whether to elect Ventresca as the new Pope.
+Meanwhile, Langdon returns to the Vatican and has watched the video that Kohler recorded secretly.
+He learns from the video that Ventresca himself is Janus.
+Ventresca confesses to Kohler that he poisoned the Pope upon the Pope's revelation that he had fathered a child and opposes Vetra's attempt to bridge science and God.
+Under the guise of Janus, he recruited the assassin to kill Vetra, steal the antimatter, and kidnap and murder the Preferiti as part of a false flag attack, using the Illuminati, to rally the Catholic Church behind himself and discredit scientific advancement of the kind which had made the antimatter weapon possible.
+He shows the entire College of Cardinals the video to watch for themselves.